sonata-project/SonataAdminBundle/Resources/doc/reference/recipe_custom_action.rst

 Bringing it all together
 ^^^^^^^^^^^^^^^^^^^^^^^

-What's left now is actually adding our custom action to the admin class
+What's left now is actually adding your custom action to the admin class.

-We have to add the new route in ``configureRoutes``
+You have to add the new route in ``configureRoutes``:

 .. code-block:: php